 What's changed?
-Reflections on September 11: Reflections on September 11
+Reflections on September 11

 On the night after September 11, talk-show host Larry King intoned, “Our world has changed forever.”
 In many ways, I hoped that King was right.
 Many areas of American life seemed to demand change—the attachment to the myth of American exceptionalism, the administration’s isolationism, the corporate feeding frenzy of the Clinton years, and the political apathy of college students.
 September 11 gave us a taste of what it is like to live in many other parts of the world; perhaps that experience would promote a new sense of solidarity with sisters and brothers who have always known we live in a world at war.

 As far as I can see, we missed the opportunity.
 Our world changed—for about three weeks.
 At the university, student concern turned out to be another form of self-concern.
 President Bush urged us to get back to business.
 We brushed ourselves off, went on with our shopping, got distracted from the war, gradually put away the faded flags, and that was that.

 As for the church, in the time of our great distress, it reached out for comfort and laid hold not of the cross, but the flag, finding consolation not in the words of Jesus or but rather in a tune belted out by Bette Midler.
 I cannot think of a single fundamental change in our foreign policy or our self-understanding as a result of September 11.